 If you’re able, show our veterans that we need their strength and courage here at home by making a tax-deductible donation to The Mission Continues

 Who Are We?

 My name is David Chrisinger.
-That’s me in the middle of the picture below.
 Brett and I grew up together in Rhinelander, Wisconsin.
-On the night before he left for boot camp, I threw a small party for him, and while everyone else was hanging out in the basement, Brett and I crawled of my bedroom window, out onto the roof, so we could talk and take in the cool night air.
-I remember talking a lot about the past–all the fun times we had playing paintball in our backyards and sitting on the bench together during freshmen baseball.
+On the night before he left for boot camp, I threw a small party for him, and while everyone else was hanging out in the basement, Brett and I crawled out a window, out onto the roof, so we could take in the cool night air.
+I remember talking a lot about the past — all the fun times we had playing paintball in our backyards and bullshitting on the bench together during freshmen baseball.

 When I saw Brett that day, I realized how much I had missed my friend.
 While I was busy enjoying college, Brett had circled the globe and fought a war in Iraq.
 When we finally got a moment to talk, I didn’t really know what to say.
 I asked him if he was worried about being deployed, considering that after eight years of fighting, a growing and fanatical insurgency still controlled most of Helmand Province (where Brett was to be deployed).